Things to do in Pembrokeshire — A Weekend Itinerary

-Our weekend itinerary in Pembrokeshire, West Wales was filled with adorable puffins, rock stacks overflowing with guillemots and razorbills, spectacular coastal scenery, lily ponds, dragonflies, and a chapel in the rocks.
+Our weekend Pembrokeshire itinerary in West Wales was filled with adorable puffins, rock stacks overflowing with guillemots and razorbills, spectacular coastal scenery, lily ponds, dragonflies, and a chapel in the rocks.

 There were plenty of photo opportunities and we even stumbled across a Tellytubby house.

-WEEKEND IN PEMBROKESHIRE – MAP OF ATTRACTIONS
+PEMBROKESHIRE ITINERARY– MAP OF ATTRACTIONS

-SKOMER ISLAND
+1. SKOMER ISLAND

 In fact, it was so bad that the ferries to Skomer Island weren’t even running.